Abdulmumin1/yaqeen.me/src/routes/blog/posts/fisher-yates-how-the-popular-shuffling-algorithm-works-uth-series.md

 ---
-title: 'Fisher Yates - How the popular shuffling Algorithm Works - Under the hood series'
+title: 'Fisher Yates - How the popular shuffling Algorithm Works - Under The Hood'

 description: 'There goes the algorithm visually, with all this information in check, we can implement this algorithm quite easily.
 I will be doing that with JavaScript, even though it not the most elegant language for a demo.'